 Procrastination goes hand in hand with demotivation.
 Not sure which one comes first, it may be one of those “Chicken-and-egg”* situations where it is not clear what triggers what.
 Does putting things off create demotivation?
 Or, is it the other way around?

 In any case, something to keep away from.
 But how to navigate it?
 The logic says that after a long working day, having to complete a written assignment about pollution or catch up on your phrasal verb study are not the most appealing prospects.
 However, putting homework off, as a rule, will only consume more extra energy from you and add a feeling of slackness and guilt.

 Let’s illustrate this point with an example

-Write a report about current sport facilities in your city and indicate in what ways your city can be improved in that regard.
+Write a report about current sports facilities in your city and indicate in what ways your city can be improved in that regard.

-This task itself looks a bit arduous if you are not used to writing reports and sport facilities is something you are not even remotely interested in.
+This task itself looks a bit arduous if you are not used to writing reports and sports facilities are something you are not even remotely interested in.

 No wonder some students put it off till the last minute and then do the job quickly just before it is time to hand it in or in many cases, never hand it in at all because their quick last-minute attempt was not presentable.
 Does it ring true for you?
 That is a real pity, and an unnecessary waste of energy and time beating oneself off for not doing it.
 It’s understandable but you are not doing yourself a favour